Dr. Arkan Alrashid, Gastroenterologist In Libertyville, Accused Of Forcing Woman To Perform Oral Sex

-CHICAGO (CBS) — Dr. Arkan Alrashid, a gastroenterologist with offices in Libertyville, has been arrested on two counts of sexual assault, accused of forcing a woman to perform oral sex on him last year after a business dinner in Oak Brook.
+WHEATON, Ill.
+(CBS) — A DuPage County judge on Monday turned down prosecutors’ request to order an electronic monitoring device for Dr. Arkan Alrashid, a gastroenterologist accused of forcing a former coworker to perform oral sex on him last year after a business dinner in Oak Brook.

-On Feb.
-12, 2019, Alrashid and the victim were driving together after a business dinner at Gibson’s Bar & Steakhouse in Oak Brook, when he forced her to perform oral sex on her, and then penetrated her with his finger.
+Alrashid posted bail after turning himself in on Tuesday on two charges of criminal sexual assault, but DuPage County prosecutors also wanted a judge to place him on electronic monitoring as he awaits trial.

-Alrashid was arrested on Tuesday, and posted bail, but now DuPage County prosecutors plan to ask a judge to have him placed on electronic monitoring, to be prohibited from contacting the victim or her family, and surrender his passport and any firearms he might own.
+The doctor, who has offices in Libertyville, is accused of forcing a former co-worker to perform oral sex on him as they were driving together after a business dinner at Gibson’s Bar & Steakhouse in Oak Brook.
+Prosecutors said he also forced his fingers into her vagina.

 Alrashid’s medical license in Wisconsin was suspended for one year in 2003, after a patient accused him of sexual misconduct.